 Hi and thank you for your message 🙂

-What made us change our minds is actually several things: the first is that our T2 is not fitted out from the outset and we didn't want to distort it for the trip.
-The second is that we were already planning to spend more than a year in the USA and that the temporary importation of a European vehicle is only valid for one year in the country, being stuck in America we have no not this limit.
-And the last is that as long as it was, it saved us transportation…
+What made us change our mind is several things in fact: the first is that our T2 is not originally furnished and that we did not want to distort it for the trip.
+The second is that we are already planning to spend more than a year in the USA and that the temporary importation of a European vehicle is only valid for one year in the country, being plated in America we have not this limit.
+And the last one is that as long as it was done, it saved us transportation…

 Do not hesitate if you've got other questions !